 Another trademark named ‘Samsung Rize’ was also filed along with a patent by Fieldfisher LLP based in London.
-Samsung has showcased one of its kind foldable phone at the Samsung Development Conference (SDC).
+Samsung has showcased one of its kind foldable phones at the Samsung Development Conference (SDC).

 It has a 7.3-inch Infinity Flex display which can be unfolded and folded from the middle.
 The display is about 4.6 inches when folded.
 The possibilities are that the mass production will start soon and can also be seen in the Mobile World Congress 2019 (MWC).

-For a while the foldable phone was being labelled as Galaxy Flex, Galaxy X, Galaxy Foldable, Samsung Flex or Galaxy F. However; the recent trademark filing has cleared the air.
+For a while the foldable phone was being labeled as Galaxy Flex, Galaxy X, Galaxy Foldable, Samsung Flex or Galaxy F. However; the recent trademark filing has cleared the air.